Ramapo High School (New Jersey): Girls' volleyball

 The girls' volleyball team won the Group III state championship in 1984 (defeating Northern Valley Regional High School at Old Tappan in the final match of the tournament) and 1993 (vs. Paramus High School), and won the Group II title in 2010 (vs. Northern Burlington County Regional High School) and 2016 (vs. River Dell High School).
 The 1984 team won the Group III title after defeating Old Tappan in three games (15–10, 8–15, 15–6) in the tournament final.

 Wrestling

 The 2009, the wrestling team won the first league title in program history by defeating Northern Valley at Old Tappan in a 28–28 tie.
 The tie was broken from the "Second Tie Breaking Criteria: Most Matches Won".
 Ramapo had 8 wins while Old Tappan only had 6.
 The wrestling team won the title for its division in the league the following year.
-There are currently five wrestlers who are part of the "100 Win Club".
-They include 2005 graduate Jimmy Schulz, 2009 graduate Chris D'Amico, 2010 graduate Alex Scheinert, 2011 graduate Nick Madormo and 2016 graduate Wilfredo Gil.
+There are currently nine wrestlers who are part of the "100 Win Club".